dipy/dipy/doc/installation.rst

 -------

 Anaconda_ is probably the easiest way to install the dependencies that you need.
+To build from source, you will also need to install a compiler.
+The easiest way to do that is to install a current version of Visual Studio.

 Start a command shell like ``cmd`` or Powershell_ and change directory into the *dipy source root directory*.